-The question “When will my baby start sleeping through the night?’ is one that I dread the most.
+The question “When will my baby start sleeping through the night?” is one that I dread the most.
 Like most health professionals, I like questions that have easy answers, and this one doesn’t.
-I do have opinions about how to handle sleep problems, based on my experience with nursing six children, and over twenty five years of working with new mothers.
+I do have opinions about how to handle sleep problems, based on my experience with nursing six children, and over 35 years of helping nursing moms.
 What I don’t have is a quick fix, or a magic solution for you that will make your baby sleep through the night.

 So what is a ‘normal’ sleep pattern for a nursing infant?
 Anthropologists have found that in cultures where breastfeeding is common, babies nurse frequently during the night and sleep close to their mothers.
 The low fat and protein content of human milk, and the small size of a newborn’s stomach, indicate that human babies were meant to feed frequently during the day and the night.

 Mammals who live in burrows, like rabbits and foxes, have to leave their babies for extended periods of time to forage for food.
 They produce milk that is higher in fat and protein so that their babies’ bellies will stay full for longer while they are separated from their mother.
 When it comes to humans, formula forms large curds and takes longer to digest, so it stays in their stomachs longer and they don’t need to eat as often as breastfed babies.
 Because it is harder to digest, it also causes more digestive problems such as gassiness and constipation.

 The human infant is the least neurologically mature primate at birth, and develops the most slowly.
 A baby is born with only 25% of its brain volume.
 Anthropologists feel that frequent feedings and close proximity to the mother, with her sounds, smells, movement, and body heat are important to the immature infant’s development.
 Having babies sleep away from their mother for long periods of time – the norm in this country – is a relatively recent cultural development, and the biological and psychological consequences have never really been evaluated.
 It may be that what we define as normal is not really normal at all.